nilfm/algorithms/README.md

 * Time complexity of removal: O(n), where n is the size of the string
 * Time complexity of checking presence of a string: O(n), where n is the size of the string
 * Time complexity of finding all strings that start with a given prefix: O(sum(n_i)), where n_i are the sizes of the strings that start with that prefix
+* To do: Implement testing with naive implementation

 ### CircularQueue <a name="circularqueue"></a>
 * Language: C++